Second Opinion by a Physician

 Health Net and delegated participating physician groups (PPGs) provide timely referral for a second opinion consultation by an appropriately qualified health care professional when the second opinion is requested by a member or the member's physician.
 An appropriately qualified health care professional is a primary care physician (PCP) or specialist acting within the PCP's or specialist's scope of practice and possessing clinical background, training and expertise related to the particular illness, disease or other condition associated with the request for a second opinion.
 Second opinion referrals are approved for a one-time-only consultation.
 All tests, lab and X-ray services must be directed back to the member's PPG or PCP for coordination.
 All care must be performed or authorized by the PPG or PCP in order to be covered.
 There are few, if any, circumstances under which second opinion requests should be denied.

 - Provide second opinions by an appropriately qualified health care professional (of the same or equivalent specialty) of the member's choice, from the PPG's network

 - Make every effort to accommodate the member within the PPG network

 - Must consider all participating specialists for second opinion referrals

-- Should instruct members who request an out-of-network second opinion and refuse to accept redirection in-network, to contact the Health Net Member Services Department or the CalViva Health Medi-Cal Member Services Department for further assistance
+- Should instruct members who request an out-of-network second opinion and refuse to accept redirection in-network, to contact the Health Net Member Services Department for further assistance.

-- Authorizes second opinions from appropriately qualified health care professional (of the same or equivalent specialty) of the member's choice from the plan's network when appropriate
+- Authorizes second opinions from appropriately qualified health care professional (of the same or equivalent specialty) of the member's choice from Health Net's network when appropriate

 - May limit referrals to its network providers if criteria for appropriately qualified health care professionals are met within the network.
-The health plan authorizes a second opinion by an appropriately qualified out-of-network health care professional when no participating health plan provider is available
+Health Net authorizes a second opinion by an appropriately qualified out-of-network health care professional when no participating Health Net provider is available